 As a rule of thumb, the more functionality your app provides, the more it will cost to develop.

 Complex apps offer users a wide variety of services and functions.
-They often have a dedicated backend infrastructure in place, connect with other software libraries and services, and need ongoing support.
-A complex app would be a university’s registration and online information platform, like Blackboard, or a massively multiplayer online (MMO) game like Clash of Clans.
+They often have a dedicated backend infrastructure, connect with other software libraries and services, and need ongoing support.
+An example of a complex app would be a university’s registration and online information platform, like Blackboard, or a massively multiplayer online (MMO) game like Clash of Clans.

 A simple alarm app on the left vs. a complex fantasy football app on the right.